-Associated Clients

-Click "Show Active Clients" button, then an "Active Wireless Client Table" will pop up.
+This can protect your wireless network.
+Associated Clients Click "Show Active Clients" button, then an "Active Wireless Client Table" will pop up.
 You can see the status of all active wireless stations that are connecting to the access point.

-Wireless Site Survey

-When you use this access point as a wireless station for wired network device to have wireless capability, you have to associate it will an working access point.
+Block Relay You can enable this option to block direct communication between the stations which connect to the same access point.
+Wireless Site Survey When you use this access point as a wireless station for wired network device to have wireless capability, you have to associate it with a working access point.
 Click "Select Site Survey" button, then a "Wireless Site Survey Table" will pop up.
 It will list all available access points near by.
 You can select one access point in the table and it will join wireless LAN through this access point.